joonatanjak/grl/README.md

 ## Known bugs
 * References to Greek words from definitions are empty.

+## Upcoming changes/features
+* Comment the code
+* Optimize the code

 ## Credits
 Strong's Exhaustive Concordance by James Strong, 1890.
 XML by [Ulrik Sandborg-Petersen](http://ulrikp.org).
 Public Domain